etroimcasso/SimpleMailer/README.md

 3. Install dependencies

-> npm install
+> yarn install

 4. Install pm2

-> npm install pm2 -g
+> yarn global add pm2

 ### Configure Project Settings
 The .env file is used to configure the application's ports, email settings, and database settings.